December Lawn & Landscape Tips

 Trees that are dug and replanted during dormancy have the best chance of survival.

-Foot Traffic – Avoid walking on frozen grass.
-It is particularly damaging to fescue.
+Avoid walking on frozen grass.
+If is particularly damaging to fescue.
 Turf areas with winter foot traffic are slow to recover in the spring.

 Hall | Stewart Lawn + Landscape has enjoyed being a part of your lawn and landscape this year.